joaonunovalente/cantinas-archive/README.md

 **Cantinas.pt** is a free-access web platform that aggregates and displays the menus from the University of Aveiro’s canteens.
 It retrieves real-time data directly from the university’s official API, ensuring accurate and up-to-date information.

 ## Project Summary

-Designed for speed and reliability, **Cantinas.pt** leverages a Cloudflare Worker as an intermediary layer for API requests.
+Designed for speed and reliability, **Cantinas.pt** uses a Cloudflare Worker as an intermediary layer for API requests.
 This architecture reduces latency and guarantees near-instant load times even during peak traffic.

 On page load, the frontend script requests menu data for the current day via the Cloudflare Worker API endpoint.
-The data, structured by canteen and meal period, is parsed and dynamically injected into the page, showing soups and categorized dishes.
+The data, structured by canteen and meal period, is parsed and dynamically injected into the page, showing the categorized dishes.

 ## Technical Overview